There are few things better in life than having a row with your partner…

 …particularly when London is full of lovely little lakes to do it on.

-Think Greenwich Park, in the shadow of the Old Royal Navy College or Crystal Palace Park, overlooked by a herd of Victorian dinosaurs.
-London also has a number of slightly more romantic boating options, like the self-driven GoBoats, perfect for boozy picnics up and down Regent’s Canal; or Skuna Boats who offer both floating BBQs and hot tub boats to anyone who’s feeling up to it.
+Think pedalos in Greenwich Park, or taking a rowboat across the water in Crystal Palace Park, overlooked by a herd of Victorian dinosaurs.
+And because London likes to take everything to its logical extremes, there are also quirky options like the self-driven GoBoats, perfect for boozy picnics up and down Regent’s Canal, or Skuna Boats – who offer both floating BBQs and hot tub boats to anyone who’s feeling up to it.

 Either way, they’re all right here…